Karen Hollins: Storylines

+Karen is introduced as the head receptionist at the Mill Health Centre and the Campus Surgery at Letherbridge University.
+She also trains to become a healthcare assistant (HCA).
 When Karen becomes pregnant, she does not want to have the baby, unlike husband Rob (Chris Walker), who wants another child.
 She informs him that she wants to have an abortion, which he disagrees with.
 She has the termination, and as a result, their relationship is initially strained.
-After Karen stays with her father for a while, she returns and tells Rob that she wants to reconcile their marriage.
+After Karen stays with her father for a while, she returns and tells Rob that she wants to fix their marriage.
 After Rob saves her from a burning building, they have a romantic meal and eventually reconcile.
 Karen's friend Angie Briggs (Den Woods) attempts to get her to see other men, but Karen refuses and stays with Rob.
 After Rob accidentally hits Karen with his car, she develops amnesia.
+She continues her receptionist work, but can no longer work as a HCA.
 She forgets who Rob and her children are and believes that she is 18.
-After she has recovered her memories and their children move out to attend higher education, Rob and Karen decide to become foster parents.
-Due to feeling incapable to be a foster parent, Rob meets with social worker Jane Fairweather (Patricia Potter) and lies to her by saying that Karen is unable to foster due to her amnesia.
-Jane informs Karen of this who is angry with Rob due to feeling responsible for his inabilities.
-When the pair foster Jayden Hunt (Ciaran Stow), a 14-year-old with epilepsy, they look into getting him medical aid for his seizures.
-They discover that Jayden has been using Karen's money to buy marijuana, since it eases his condition.
-Rob warns him not to do it again due to his police career being put at stake, but Karen disagrees.
-She meets with Iris Nicholson (Jenny Stokes), a local drug dealer, to buy Jayden marijuana.
-She is stopped by Rob's colleague, Pat Dyson (Dawn Butler), who states that she will not tell Rob.
-However, Karen later confesses to Rob what she has done; he is angry with her decision to go behind his back.
+After she recovers her memories and their children move out to attend higher education, Rob and Karen decide to become foster parents.
+When the pair foster Jayden Hunt (Ciaran Stow), a 14-year-old with epilepsy, Karen meets with Iris Nicholson (Jenny Stokes), a local drug dealer, to buy Jayden marijuana to ease his symptoms.
+She is stopped by Rob's colleague, PC Pat Dyson (Dawn Butler), who states that she will not tell Rob.
+However, Karen later confesses to Rob what she has done and he is angry with her decision to go behind his back.

+Karen and Rob's marriage is once again strained when Rob's PTSD causes him to push away.
+She becomes suspicious of his involvement with colleague Harriet Shelton (Carley Stenson) and after numerous fights, they agree that their marriage cannot be saved.
+Karen goes on a date with another man in an attempt to make Rob fight for her, which does not work.
+However, after Rob realises how much Karen means to him, he confesses his love for her and promises never to treat her badly again.
+Karen suffers a heart attack after an argument with nemesis Princess Buchanan (Laura White) and Luca McIntyre (Ross McLaren) finds her collapsed.
+Rob becomes protective of Karen since he is afraid to lose her; he makes her gently exercise and only allows her to have a strict, healthy diet.
+The pair agree to retire from their jobs and sell their house to go travelling.
+They put their house up for sale and Rob secretly puts an offer in for Karen's dream cottage.
+He arrives home to tell Karen to find her dead on the sofa, after dying alone due to her heart problems.